-These 23 amendments focus on eliminating obsolete and unnecessary regulations and clarifying rules to make the permitting process easier.
+These 27 amendments focus on eliminating obsolete and unnecessary regulations and clarifying rules to make the permitting process easier.
 The Regulatory Reduction amendments are divided into three bundles:

-- State and local compliance (5 items)
+• State and local compliance (0 policy + 4 technical items)

-- Land use review process (2 items)

-- Miscellaneous items (16 items)
+- Land use review process (2 policy + 0 technical items) - Miscellaneous items (8 policy + 13 technical items)

-The State and local Compliance bundle brings the zoning code into conformance with recent legislation and rules adopted by the Oregon Legislature and Multnomah County for the conversion of hotels and motels to shelters or affordable housing, shortening the land use review timeline for affordable housing, and syncing up rules for childcare and preschools in the home.
+The State and Local Compliance bundle brings the zoning code into conformance with recent legislation and rules adopted by the Oregon Legislature and Multnomah County for the conversion of hotels and motels to shelters or affordable housing, shortening the land use review timeline for affordable housing, and syncing up rules for childcare and preschools in the home.